Southern Illinois visits DeVries and Drake - WTOP News

 Des Moines, Iowa; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Drake hosts the Southern Illinois Salukis after Tucker DeVries scored 26 points in Drake’s 75-67 loss to the Indiana State Sycamores.
+BOTTOM LINE: Drake takes on the Southern Illinois Salukis after Tucker DeVries scored 26 points in Drake’s 75-67 loss to the Indiana State Sycamores.

-The Bulldogs are 12-0 in home games.
-Drake is fifth in the MVC in rebounding averaging 35.2 rebounds.
-Darnell Brodie leads the Bulldogs with 8.7 boards.
+The Bulldogs are 12-0 on their home court.
+Drake is second in the MVC with 16.0 assists per game led by DeVries averaging 3.6.

-The Salukis are 7-5 against MVC opponents.
-Southern Illinois has a 3-4 record in one-possession games.
+The Salukis are 7-5 in MVC play.
+Southern Illinois is sixth in the MVC scoring 72.6 points per game and is shooting 46.5%.

-Drake scores 79.1 points, 13.8 more per game than the 65.3 Southern Illinois gives up.
-Southern Illinois averages 8.2 made 3-pointers per game this season, 1.0 more made shot on average than the 7.2 per game Drake allows.
+Drake makes 47.8% of its shots from the field this season, which is 4.2 percentage points higher than Southern Illinois has allowed to its opponents (43.6%).
+Southern Illinois has shot at a 46.5% clip from the field this season, 3.1 percentage points higher than the 43.4% shooting opponents of Drake have averaged.

-TOP PERFORMERS: DeVries is scoring 20.5 points per game and averaging 6.5 rebounds for the Bulldogs.
-Kevin Overton is averaging 1.6 made 3-pointers over the last 10 games for Drake.
+TOP PERFORMERS: DeVries is scoring 20.5 points per game with 6.5 rebounds and 3.6 assists for the Bulldogs.

 LAST 10 GAMES: Bulldogs: 7-3, averaging 79.7 points, 35.6 rebounds, 15.7 assists, 6.1 steals and 1.6 blocks per game while shooting 49.2% from the field.
 Their opponents have averaged 68.9 points per game.